 Employees in graded positions (Grades 001-037) and NS (Grade 600) positions which are equated to grade are eligible for the payment provided the employee:

-- Is on the payroll on March 31, 2009 (Active, on Paid Leave of Absence or on Workers’ Compensation or Military Leave) in a BU05 position; and
+- Is on the payroll on March 31, 2008 (Active, Paid Leave of Absence or on Workers' Compensation or Military Leave), in a BU05 position; and

-- As of March 31, 2009, has five (5) or more or ten (10) or more years of continuous service* at a base annual salary equal to or greater than the Job Rate for the employee’s current grade; and
+- As of March 31, 2008, has five (5) or more or ten (10) or more years of continuous service* at an annual salary equal to or greater than the Job Rate of the employee’s current grade; and

-- Did not receive an “Unsatisfactory” evaluation during the rating period January 1 to December 31, 2008.
-Employees who were not rated during the period will receive the payment.
+- Did not receive an "Unsatisfactory" evaluation during the rating period January 1 to December 31, 2007.
+Employees who were not rated during this period will receive the payment.

 *Continuous service, as used in determining eligibility for the LLS payment, is paid service (including part-time annual-salaried service, paid Military Leave and Sick Leave at Half Pay) or time on Workers' Compensation Leave or Military Leave without Pay.